-Self-Verification Eligible 1.
-Activities that qualify under a Severe Weather Emergency Declaration issued by MassDEP and do not require a PCN elsewhere in this document; and 2.
-Minor deviations in the structure or fill area, including upgrades to existing structures or fills are authorized due to changes in materials, construction techniques, requirements of other regulatory agencies, or current construction codes or safety standards that are necessary to alleviate the emergency situation.
-Pre-Construction Notification Required1.
-FEMA Declared Disaster.2.
-Activities that are not eligible for SV and do not require an IP. -- --
+- 1. Activities that are eligible under a FEMA Declared Disaster and do not qualify under SV #1. - 2.
+Minor deviations in the structure or fill area, including those to existing structures or fills are authorized due to changes in materials, construction techniques, requirements of other regulatory agencies, or current construction codes or safety standards that are necessary to alleviate the emergency. - 3.
+Activities that are not eligible for SV and do not require an IP.

-2. Review the GCs (Section IV) to confirm if a PCN is not required elsewhere in this document.

-3. Applicants must explain in writing why their proposed activity qualifies as an emergency situation to be eligible under GP 25.
+- 1. Review the GCs (Section IV) to confirm if a PCN is not required elsewhere in this document. - 2.
+If the activity is not a MassDEP Emergency Declaration/Certification, does not meet the requirements of 314 CMR 9.12(2) or (3), or is not a FEMA Declared Disaster, applicants must explain in writing why their activity qualifies as an emergency (see footnote) to be eligible under GP 25. - 3.
+SV eligible activities qualify under the general 401 WQC MassDEP issued for the 2023 MA GPs (GC 9).

-&lt;sup>1 An emergency situation, as determined by this office and 33 CFR 325.2(e)(4), is one which would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a Department of the Army permit is not undertaken within a time period less than the normal time to process the request under standard processing procedures.
+&lt;sup>1 An emergency, as determined by this office and 33 CFR 325.2(e)(4), is one which would result in an unacceptable hazard to life, a significant loss of property, or an immediate, unforeseen, and significant economic hardship if corrective action requiring a Department of the Army permit is not undertaken within a time period less than the normal time to process the request under standard processing procedures.